This microwave egg poacher is the best Thai gadget I’ve ever owned

 Like I said, you too can pick one up at any Index Living Mall store in Thailand for only 60 baht.

-Or, if you’re not in Thailand, Amazon carries them starting as cheaply as $2.97 and all the way up to $12.94 for the fancy-schmancy style.
+Or, if you’re not in Thailand, various online sellers sell them starting at around $4 and all the way up to $12.94 for the fancy-schmancy style.

 Okay….I’m off to make microwave poached eggs on toast for breakfast.
 Yum!